ImanSeyed/ImanSeyed/README.md

 ## About Me
-🙃 Hey, I'm Iman!
+Hey, I'm Iman!

-🛠️ I'm currently working on [`riftrace`](https://github.com/ImanSeyed/riftrace), a Rust library for diving into the Linux kernel's Ftrace.
-I love crafting software for embedded Linux systems, especially when it involves network programming.
-I'm also tinkering with [`tcp-tun`](https://github.com/ImanSeyed/tcp-tun), implementing TCP RFC and IPv4 RFC on a tun device in Linux using C.
+🛠️ I'm working on [`riftrace`](https://github.com/ImanSeyed/riftrace), a Rust library for the Linux kernel's Ftrace.
+I'm also tinkering with [`tcp-tun`](https://github.com/ImanSeyed/tcp-tun), implementing TCP RFC and IPv4 RFC on a tun device in Linux.

-📚 Beyond coding, I'm into exploring quirky and sometimes eerie RFCs.
+📚 Beyond coding, I'm into exploring eerie RFCs.

 ## Languages
 <p>